Sung / ConflictHeaven and Water Move Apart

 TopNine

-Even if one is awarded a leather belt, by the end of morning it will be taken away three times.
+Even if by chance a leather belt is bestowed on one, By the end of a morning It will have been snatched away three times.

 Small Image